Skip to main content

 Considerations

-For project-specific exceptions, use project-level time policy exceptions rather than changing an employee's default policy.
-See Enabling and Managing Project Level Time Policy Exceptions.
+• For project-specific exceptions, use project-level policy exceptions rather than changing the employee's default policy.

 Related Articles